What's the Weight? Estimating Controlled Outcome Differences in Complex Surveys for Health Disparities Research: Simulation Studies

-In Settings 2 and 4, we generate $A$ conditional on $X$, with selection further being dependent on $A$ in Setting 4.
-In these settings, we now expect there to be confounding bias, as $\Pr(A \mid X)$ is no longer uniform over the range of $X$ values.
-As such, we see that all methods which account for both $A$ and $X$ tend to perform comparatively well, whereas the simple linear regression (SLR) of $Y$ on $A$ performs poorly due to confounding bias in $X$.
-Specifically, we see that the percent bias in the SLR estimator has increased from 0.138-0.166\% in Settings 1 and 3 to 78.249-79.480\% in Settings 2 and 4, whereas the other estimators (including the proposed methods) still see biases ranging in magnitude from 0.977-2.778\% in Setting 2 and 0.210-1.526\% in Setting 4.
-We further see an increase in MSE for the SLR estimator, with values ranging from 75.408-75.638, while the MSE for the other existing methods (0.404-1.176) and the proposed estimators (0.362-1.220) remained low.
-Once again, the coverage probabilities for the proposed (92.5-94.5\%) and other existing (88.5-94.0\%) remained at the nominal level, whereas the SLR did not cover the true ACD (0\%).
+{\bf Settings 2 and 4: Confounding Bias Expected.} When we generate $A$ conditional on $X_1$ and $X_2$, with selection also depending on $A$ in Setting 4, we now expect there to be confounding bias.
+We see that methods which account for $A$ and $\boldsymbol{X}$ perform comparatively well, whereas SLR performs poorly, as $\Pr(A \mid X_1, X_2)$ is no longer uniform over the range of $\boldsymbol{X}$ values.
+Specifically, the relative bias in the SLR estimator increases from 0.002-0.005 in Settings 1 and 3 to 2.021-2.123 in Settings 2 and 4, whereas the other estimators (including the proposed methods) have biases ranging in magnitude from -0.004 to 0 in Setting 2 and 0.001 to 0.027 in Setting 4.
+We further see a higher in MSE for the SLR (1.089-1.357) and IPTW (0.078-1.421) estimators, while the MSE for the other existing methods (0.010-0.015) and the proposed estimators (0.010-0.022) remain low.
+Coverage for the proposed (93.4-94.4\%) and other existing (91.4-93.6\%) are also at the nominal level, whereas SLR (0\%) and IPTW (0-63.4\%) do not cover the true ACD.
+Among our proposed estimators, outcome modeling/direct standardization and AIPW deliver unbiased estimates with slightly lower ASE/MCSE than the purely IPW‑based estimators, indicating better efficiency in this confounding scenario.